Freedom Square, Bydgoszcz: Main locations and buildings

 Registered on Kuyavian-Pomeranian Voivodeship heritage list, Nr.A/264/1, 28 May 1991.

 Built in 1876–1877, by R. Oueissner: Neoclassicism.

 Originally the seat of the German Royal Grammar School.
 In 1904–1905 a side wing was added.
 In 1920 the school was converted into State High School Classic, in 1938 it became the State High School and Middle School, and after World War II, High School in Bydgoszcz.
-The building is "L" shaped, has two-story and an avant-corps.
+The building is L-shaped, has two stories and an avant-corps.